Renormalization group analysis of weakly interacting van der Waals Fermi system: Introduction

-To analyze prototypic 2D model for the electronic degrees of freedom, Hubbard model including Renormalization Group (RG) theory is promising in case of 2D planes \cite{26}.
-In particular, 2D Hubbard model is appropriate to explain interesting phenomena of weakly interacting systems which can be tuned by their carrier density.
+To realize and analyze prototypic 2D model for the electronic degrees of freedom, Hubbard model including RG theory is promising in case of 2D planes \cite{26,PhysRevLett.116.076803}.
+In particular, 2D Hubbard model~\cite{PhysRevB.82.075424} is appropriate to explain interesting phenomena of weakly interacting systems which can be tuned by their carrier density.
 Besides, large scale numerical algorithms are worked out to solve such 2D interacting Hubbard model including related model parameters \cite{27}.
 In such systems, weak interaction reveals antiferromagnetic ground state close to half-filling and symmetric \textit{s}-wave phase away from half-filling region.
-In such cases, conventional perturbation theory fails at a certain region close to the half-filling region, where challenging and frequent infrared deviations raise due to weakly interacting Fermion system \cite{28,29,30} and \textit{van Hove singularities} \cite{31} including the Aharonov-Bohm (AB) potential field for 2D graphene monolayer system \cite{32,33,34}.
-Moreover, theoretical model of 2D weakly interacting Fermi systems having challenging singularities near weakly interacting region is still lacking in the current analytical prospects for vdW heterostructures.
-Thus, RG theory is presently the most promising and well-ordered technique for such 2D weakly interacting Fermi systems \cite{35,36}. \\
+In such cases, conventional perturbation theory fails at a certain region close to the half-filling region, where challenging and frequent infrared deviations raise due to weakly interacting Fermion system \cite{29,30,Naji2013,PhysRevLett.116.076803} and \textit{van Hove singularities}~\cite{PhysRevB.92.085423}, non-smooth critical points in the density of states (DOS) of solids in their Brillouin zone, \cite{31} including the 2D monolayer sheet system \cite{32}.
+Moreover, appropriate model for 2D weakly interacting vdW Fermi systems with singularities within weakly interacting region is still lacking in the current analytical prospects.
+To overcome this fact, RG theory is presently the most efficient and promising analytical technique for such 2D weakly interacting Fermi systems \cite{35,36,D0CP00836B,C9CP05252F,PhysRevLett.116.076803}.
+2D Hubbard model is the simplest of a class of models describing electrons moving on a lattice having weakly-interacting electron-electron interactions.
+However, electron-electron interactions can break one or more symmetries of the Hamiltonian, and this leads to phases such as anti-ferromagnets, charge or density of spin-waves, etc. Besides, RG theory is presently the most promising and best controlled approach to low dimensional systems with competing singularities at weak coupling region.
+In this regard, direct device application through RG theory is unrealistic in pristine form, until and unless corroborated with vdWs heterolayer system using {\it ab initio} pseudopotential method.
+Thus, it is preferable to implement RG theory approach, unlike Dirac-like field theory to study the stability of the system supported by pseudopotential based density functional theory (DFT) simulation, unlike full potential basis of tight-binding method for practical realization supporting experimental scope.